pub trait AttributeValue: AttributeBase {

 const EXPECTED: &'static str = "expected `=` or `(`"

-Printed when not encountering a (
+Printed when not encountering a ( or = respectively while trying to

-parse a AttributeNamed
+parse a AttributeNamed.

 Sourceconst PREFERRED_OPEN_DELIMITER: &'static str = " = "